Medicare FAQs

 When can I change my Medicare Plan?

 If you have a Medicare Advantage plan, you can switch during the Annual Enrollment Period (October 15 – December 7) or during the Medicare Advantage Open Enrollment Period (January 1 – March 31).
 If you have a Medicare Supplement plan, changes should be made during the Annual Enrollment Period.
 However, changes can be made in most states outside the AEP if you are able to pass medical underwriting.
 We highly recommend talking to a licensed independent agent before making changes.
-You can find the closest one to you here: Find Agent Near Me.

 Questions about Medicare Costs